 Stress impacts your nerves and your muscles.
-One study reported that more than half of those with Fibromyalgia also met criteria for PTSD.
+One study reported that more than half of those with Fibromyalgia also met the criteria for PTSD.
 Living with lots of stress or trauma extracts a price from your nervous system.
 Do not wait till your nerves quit to get that stress under control.
 While thinking things away will not cure physical illnesses alone, what you do about that stress can affect the course of your physical illness.

 Cravings signal something is going on in your feelings life.

-Cravings for foods could be a nutritional deficiency but it could also be the warning sign of a depression coming.
+Cravings for foods could be a nutritional deficiency but it could also be the warning sign of depression coming.
 Craving for behaviors or chemicals are hallmarks of addiction.
 While most behavioral addictions have not yet made the list of recognized mental illness, counseling is helpful if you find yourself craving things that could be harmful to your health or your life.

 Loneliness can cause or be caused by emotional issues.

 Feeling lonely or emotionally needy is a sign that your feelings life is in need of help.
 You should not hesitate to get assistance for emotional cravings.
 Loneliness is a recognized cause of relapse for substance use disorders.
 What is often missed is that feelings of loneliness and neglect can be triggers for mental and emotional disorders.

 Lowered resistance to colds and flu may have an emotional cause.

 Depression, Trauma, and stressor-related disorders all lower your resistance to illness.
 Happy people have more resistance to physical illness and are more resilient to emotional letdowns.
 If you are having trouble getting over a physical illness, take another look and see if your emotions need mending also.

 Temperature regulation – sweating could be anxiety or panic disorder.